himanshu-sxna/readme-generator-command-line/demoReadme.md

 ## <a name="license"></a>License
 MIT

 ## <a name="installation"></a>Installation

-There are no installation instructions
+No instructions required

 ## <a name="usage"></a>Usage

-There are no examples for this project
+The are no examples for this project

 ## <a name="tests"></a>Tests

-There is no testing required
+No tests are required to be run

 ## <a name="devInfo"></a> Developer Info